PLASTIC ALTERNATIVES

 Please Note:

-The following City ordinances are listed below to only provide examples of the language utilized by local governments.
+The following City ordinances and resolutions are listed below to only provide examples of the language utilized by local governments.
 The majority of these ordinances have been cancelled or repealed due to litigation issues.
 Please contact the local government for the details.

 SURFSIDE, FL